Kathmandu city tour – sightseeing tour in Kathmandu, Patan and Bhaktapur

-Kathmandu city tour comprises the magnificent UNESCO World Heritage Site.
+Kathmandu day tour comprises the magnificent UNESCO World Heritage Site.
 A journey up to the Buddhist temple of Swyambhunath is one of the ultimate experiences of Kathmandu.
 The history of the Valley, according to the legends, begins with Swyambhunath, or the “the self-existent.”
 Like Budhanilkantha is situated below Shivapuri hill at the northern end of the Valley.
 It is about 9 km from the city center.
 Boudhanath is a World Heritage Site, is also known as Khasti.
 There are more than 45 Buddhist monasteries in the area.

 One of the most sacred Hindu shrines in the world, Pashupatinath, lies 5 km east of the city center.
 The richly ornamented pagoda houses the sacred Linga, or phallic symbol, of Lord Shiva.
 Religious pilgrims and Sadhus, like the one pictured here, travel from the remote areas of India to visit this sacred sight.
 The temple of Dakshinkali is dedicated to the Hindu goddess Kali and is one of the most popular places of worship in Kathmandu.